LearnHub/avanti/README.md

 Avanti uses a wildcard SSL certificate for the `*.avnlan.link` domain.

-A custom DNS service resolves IP-formatted subdomains like `192-168-1-21.avnlan.link` to local network IP address like `192.168.1.21`.
+A custom DNS service resolves IP-formatted subdomains like `192-168-1-21.avnlan.link` to local network IP addresses like `192.168.1.21`.

-This allows any device on your local network to access your development server over HTTPS without certificate warnings.
+This allows any device on your local network to access the development server over HTTPS without certificate warnings.

 ### Security